-The target asset allocation and best estimates of arithmetic real rates of return for each major asset class, as provided by TRS's investment consultant, are summarized in the following table:
+The most recent target asset allocation and best estimates of arithmetic real rates of return for each major asset class, as provided by TRS's investment consultant, are summarized in the following table:

+Long-Term Expected

+Target Real Rates of

-Asset Class Target Allocation Long-Term Expected Real Rate of Return
+Asset Class Allocation Return

+Large Cap U.S. Equity 37.4% 4.2%

-U.S. Equity 40.0% 4.6%
+Small Cap U.S. Equity 2.6% 4.7%

-International Equity 22.0% 5.6%
+Developed International Equity 16.5% 5.3%

+Emerging Markets Equity 5.5% 5.4%

-Fixed Income 15.0% 0.0%
+Fixed Income 15.0% -0.1%

+High Yield Bonds 2.0% 1.7%

-Additional Categories 7.0% 2.5%
+Other Additional Categories 5.0% 2.2%

-Real Estate 7.0% 4.3%
+Real Estate 7.0% 4.0%

-Private Equity 7.0% 7.7%
+Private Equity 7.0% 6.9%

-Cash 2.0% -0.5%
+Cash 2.0% -0.3%

 Total 100.0%

-Discount rate - The discount rate used to measure the TPL as of the Measurement Date was 7.50%.
-The projection of cash flows used to determine the discount rate was performed in accordance with GASB 67.
-We assumed that Plan member contributions will be made at the current contribution rates and that Employer contributions will be made at the Actuarially Determined Contribution rates for all fiscal years in the future.
+Discount rate - The discount rate used to measure the TPL as of the Measurement Date was 7.10%.
+The projection of cash flows used to determine the discount rate assumed that plan member contributions will be made at the current contribution rates and the Employer contributions will be made at the Actuarially Determined Contribution rates for all fiscal years in the future.
 Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.

-The following table presents the State's proportionate share of the net pension liability for the District of the System, calculated using the discount rate of 7.50%, as well as what the proportionate share of the net pension liability would be if it were calculated using a discount rate that is 1-percentage-point lower (6.50%) or 1-percentage-point higher (8.5%) than the current rate
+The following table presents the State's proportionate share of the net pension liability for the District of the System, calculated using the discount rate of 7.50%, as well as what the District's proportionate share of the net pension liability would be if it were calculated using a discount rate that is 1-percentage-point lower (6.50%) or 1-percentage-point higher (8.5%) than the current rate:

+1% Current 1%

+Decrease Discount Rate Increase

+(6.10%) (7.10%) (8.10%)

-1% Current Discount 1% Decrease (6.50%) Rate (7.50%) Increase (8.50%) System's net pension liability \$18,073,284 \$14,209,851 \$10,957,032
+System's net pension liability \$18,106,948 \$13,396,380 \$9,483,516